ballerina-platform/ballerina-dev-website/lang-ref/part1.md

 }
 ```

-The above code example adds documentation for describing the parameters, and the return type of the function **``add()``**  This is a Ballerina-flavoured Markdown (BFM) which makes it more convenient to generate pretty documentation using one of the platform tools.<br><br>
+The above code example adds documentation for describing the parameters, and the return type of the function **``add()``**.
+This is a Ballerina-flavoured Markdown (BFM) which makes it more convenient to generate pretty documentation using one of the platform tools.<br><br>

 ## Annotations